|

 will not typically have a tax-exempt status.
 Discussions may focus on

-S o back to the original question of where does
+production and marketing.
+So back to the original question of where does

 that leave a songwriters organization?
 The answer is that a songwriters